 Research and Innovation Grants

-Research and Innovation Grants (RIG) are awarded by the Office of Admissions at the time of enrollment with the University.
-To learn more about the program, please review the Office of Admissions’ Research and Innovation Grants information, or read more about RIG in Rochester Review.
+Research and Innovation Grants (RIG) are awarded by the Office of Admissions at the time of enrollment with the University and are administered by the Office of Undergraduate Research.

 Research and Innovation Grants can be used for:

 - Attending academic conferences